sudall/udacity-readable/README.md

+## Instructions for Installing and Running

+1. Clone repository via git
+2. Run these commands in a terminal with current working directory at the root of the project:
+    - yarn install
+    - yarn start

+## About

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>